Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Sterilised or infertile subjects are exempt from the requirement to use contraception.
 In order to be considered sterilised or infertile, subjects must generally have undergone surgical sterilisation (vasectomy/bilateral tubectomy, hysterectomy and bilateral ovariectomy) or be postmenopausal defined as 12 months or more with no menses prior to enrolment.

 For some individuals or special populations, there may be arguments against using the above-mentioned methods.
 Examples include seriously ill, hospitalised patients or fertile children who are not sexually active.
 The investigator has the responsibility of determining whether any such populations exist.
-The reasons for a deviation, if any, must be recorded (in, for example, the CRF) and shall not be submitted to the Danish Health and Medicines Authority, but must be stored for documentation in connection with any future inspection.
+The reasons for a deviation, if any, must be recorded (in, for example, the CRF) and shall not be submitted to the Danish Medicines Agency, but must be stored for documentation in connection with any future inspection.

 Clinical trials with medicinal products in humans must be conducted in accordance with good clinical practice (GCP) cf. the Danish Medicines Act section 88(2).